ichuang/pyqsp/README.md

     <img src="https://github.com/ichuang/pyqsp/blob/master/docs/ex_qsp_inverse_approx.png" alt="QSP response function approximating scaled 1/x" width="75%"/>
 </p>

+> [!NOTE]
-> :round_pushpin: Previously the computation of QSP phases to approximate 1/x was limited by two factors: (1) the instability of direct polynomial completion methods in the `laurent` approach, and (2) integer overflow errors resulting from computing coefficients of the analytic polynomial approximation in a naïve way.
+> Previously the computation of QSP phases to approximate 1/x was limited by two factors: (1) the instability of direct polynomial completion methods in the `laurent` approach, and (2) integer overflow errors resulting from computing coefficients of the analytic polynomial approximation in a naïve way.
 The plot above has been generated in a way which avoids both issues, and its degree can be easily pushed into the hundreds.
 The plot above uses `d = 155`.

 Finally, we can move away from functions for which we have analytic descriptions of their Chebyshev expansions to general piecewise continuous functions for which we numerically compute Chebyshev interpolants.
 One such example is the step function, plotted analogously below.